 This report displays the potential drug interactions for the following 2 drugs:

 Interactions between your drugs

-There were no interactions found in our database between Nexplanon and propranolol - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between Nexplanon and propranolol.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Nexplanon is in the following drug classes: contraceptives, progestins.

 - Nexplanon is used to treat Birth Control.

 - Propranolol is in the following drug classes: group II antiarrhythmics, non-cardioselective beta blockers.